Microsoft and CCSL

 The Certified Cloud Services List (CCSL) identifies cloud services that have successfully completed an IRAP assessment by the Australian Government, and have been awarded certification by the Australian Cyber Security Centre (ACSC).
 The certification recognises the successful completion, review, and acceptance of a comprehensive assessment undertaken by an Information Security Registered Assessor, so all Australian Government agencies can use it.
 The CCSL can also be referenced by New Zealand Government organisations as the NZ ISM and Australian ISM are aligned.

 The Information Security Registered Assessors Program (IRAP) is governed and administered by the ACSC.
 IRAP provides a comprehensive process for the independent assessment of a system’s security against Australian government policies and guidelines.
 The IRAP goal is to maximize the security of Australian federal, state, and local government data by focusing on the information and communications technology infrastructure that stores, processes, and communicates it.

 The standard applies to all Australian federal, state, and local government agencies that use cloud services.
 New Zealand government agencies require compliance with a standard very similar to the Australian ISM, so they may also use the IRAP assessments.

 Yes.
-If your organization requires or is seeking an accreditation in line with the ISM, you can use the certification of Azure and Office 365 in your compliance assessment.
-However, you are responsible for engaging an assessor to evaluate your implementation as deployed on Azure or Office 365, and for the controls and processes within your own organization.
+If your organization requires or is seeking an accreditation in line with the ISM, you can use the certification of Azure, Office 365, and Dynamics 365 CRM in your compliance assessment.
+However, you are responsible for engaging an assessor to evaluate your implementation as deployed on Microsoft’s platforms, and for the controls and processes within your own organisation.